Entrust PKI as a Service

 CN=John Doe, OU=Sales, O=Example Corp, L=San Francisco, ST=California, C=US

-If the certificate subject is a corporate domain:
+When the certificate subject represents a corporate domain:

 CN=server1.example.com, CN=server2.example.com, OU=IT, O=Example Corp, L=Chicago, ST=Illinois, C=US